Your practice does not have to be “perfect” at all times; it simply has to remain consistent.

 In fact, practicing is the only true way to guarantee that you will develop the necessary skill to make peace a consistent part of your life and being.

 Continue to observe your inner and outer world neutrally.
-From this space, you will be better equip to come into your full presence and, therefore, settle into, your higher expression and into true peace.
+From this space, you will be better equip to come into your full presence and, therefore, settle into, your higher expression and into true peace in time.